21 min read

 When considering mandalas within psychedelic visions, it is interesting to note Campbell’s “two options” to describe the university of these forms, presented earlier: “diffusion, that an influence came from there to her,” and “separate development.”[47]
 The psychedelic experience presents reoccurring motifs that are unquestionably embedded within the ancient traditions and cultures of the world.
 Furthermore, the mandala is an essential geometric blueprint found within all natural systems.
 However, this begs the question: do we create the visions based on influences in our psyche, or are we connecting with an ethereal web of motifs and archetypes that transcends comprehension?
 The answer remains wonderfully elusive.

 What is certain is that the use of mandalas or mandala-like geometric symbolism is so universal that it is impossible to note even a fraction of the representations throughout history.
-The mandala seems to be an integration pattern, a gestalt, and many people and cultures insist that an intelligence, or form of consciousness, emanates from these patterns —a striking similarity to the Vedic and Buddhist belief systems of mandalas as conduits for higher energies.
+The mandala seems to be an integration pattern, a gestalt, and many people and cultures insist that intelligence, or form of consciousness, emanates from these patterns —a striking similarity to the Vedic and Buddhist belief systems of mandalas as conduits for higher energies.

 Notes